Azure/ResourceModules/README.md

 - An update of the `README.md` that comes with each module (including an update of the utility itself) to allow for a more detailed parameter description
 - An update to individual folder names
 - The addition of several user defined types (requiring Bicep version `0.21.1`)

+Modules that are already migrated to AVM will contain a file `MOVED-TO-AVM.md` to indicate that further contributions to the module should be done in the Public Bicep Registry's [repository](https://github.com/Azure/bicep-registry-modules/tree/main/avm).

 Once the move concluded, the library & CI environment is planned to be maintained.
 However, several changes to the CARML CI environment will become necessary to ensure a low entry barrier when onboarding both (for example, as per the AVM specs we will need to be less restrictive in our tests).